QuantEcon/lecture-python.myst/lectures/newton_method.md

 There are various computational techniques for solving for fixed points and roots.

-In this lecture we study a very important one called [Newton's method](https://en.wikipedia.org/wiki/Newton%27s_method).
+In this lecture we study an important gradient-based technique called [Newton's method](https://en.wikipedia.org/wiki/Newton%27s_method).

-Newton's method does not always work but, in situations where it does, convergence is often very fast when compared to other methods.
+Newton's method does not always work but, in situations where it does, convergence is often fast when compared to other methods.

 The lecture will apply Newton's method in one-dimensional and multi-dimensional settings to solve fixed-point and root-finding problems.